vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/treatment.md

   - Methyl-prednisolone 10mg IV every 6 hours 7-10 days
   - Prednisone 50mg Oral - daily for 7-10 days.
 - Tociluzumab.
 Blocks inflammatory mediator Interleukin 6.
 UK approved. it has a very narrow 24 hour window before patients deteriorate when it is beneficial,not before or after.
 - Remdesivir no mortality benefit (Solidarity trial).
-Still recommended in many algorithms,so benefit of doubt for this drug.
+Still recommended in many algorithms - may help reduce day or two of hospital stay if administered in the right dose at the right time - [TS](https://twitter.com/Tejasvi_Surya/status/1386334961335078919) .

 ### Very critical cases
 - Extracorporeal membrane oxygenation (ECMO) is a final resort for critically ill COVID patients where in both the lungs and heart are given rest for the intended recovery using machines to do what heart and lungs do in our body.
 An international registry involving 213 hospitals across 36 countries has shown 90 day mortality of patients put on ECMO is about 38%